-Chinook currently has 3 full-time counselors.
-New this fall, our counselors will be working with an alphabetical caseload distribution, rather than working from a grade-level system.
+Chinook currently has 3 full-time counselors who work with an alphabetical caseload distribution, rather than working from a grade-level system.
 This not only helps us to manage our increasing enrollment, but it also allows our counselors to establish long-lasting relationships with families and to work with them throughout their students’ middle school education.

 How a school counselor can help your student

 - Progress Report